Moise Mbiye

 Moise Mbiye is a Congolese gospel singer-songwriter and pastor in Kinshasa, Democratic Republic of the Congo.

+In July 2025, Mbiye was ranked fifth on Billboard France's chart of the most-streamed Congolese artists in France, limited to those who began their careers in either the DRC or the Republic of the Congo.

+Early life

+Moise Mbiye was born in Kinshasa in the commune of Matete on 9 September 1980 in Zaire to Emmanuel Mbiye and his wife.
+He is the fifth of nine children.
+His father, Emmanuel Mbiye Mulaya, was the founder of the Cité Bethel church, where he became pastor.
+He died on 30 August 2021.

 Musical career

-At age 10, Mbiye joined a singing group called "Group of Junior Worship."
+At age 10, Mbiye joined a singing group called "Groupe d’adoration Junior".
 Throughout early adolescence, he continued exploring music, eventually learning piano and guitar at 13.

-At age 17, Mbiye joined the group Les Etoiles de Praise, as a singer and keyboardist.
-After the success of the group's first album, Litatoli, Mbiye became the band leader.